 New 2022 Porsche Cayenne facelift spotted: price, specs and release date

-New images of the refreshed Porsche Cayenne in Coupe form have been showcased by the German manufacturer.
+The refreshed Porsche Cayenne has been spotted testing in Turbo S e-Hybrid form.
 Read on for full details of this updated sporty SUV.

 - Should go on sale in 2022